Building a Worldclass Board for the Family Enterprise

 Eduardo Gentil is a Senior Advisor and Partner at Cambridge Advisors to Family Enterprise where he advises business families on issues related to succession, boards of directors, family and ownership governance, financial planning, and ownership strategies.
 Since 2000, he has led the Brazil practice of Cambridge Advisors, and has worked globally with multigenerational families.
 He is a Fellow at Cambridge Institute for Family Enterprise where he teaches and facilitates in family business programs around the world, including at the Families in Business program at Harvard Business School.

 Samberg Conference Center

 The conference center is located in the Kendall Square neighborhood of Cambridge, Massachusetts.
 Kendall Square has been called "the most innovative square mile on the planet", in reference to the high concentration of entrepreneurial start-ups and quality of innovation.

 The Boston Marriott Cambridge is a 5-minute walk from the Samberg Conference Center.
 A limited hotel block at the rate of $379 per night is available for the program dates until September 19, 2023.
 Please book your room as soon as you register for the program so that you are guaranteed a room.

 Reserve your room here.

-This program is tailored for operating companies, or portfolios of companies, controlled by family ownership groups.
+This program is tailored for operating companies, portfolios of companies, or family offices controlled by family ownership groups.
 It is beneficial for current and future owners and board members—both family and independent—of privately-held or publicly-traded family businesses worldwide.

 Family businesses at any stage are welcome.
 The course material is advantageous for those seeking to create a new board; revitalize an existing one; reconnect their board(s) to the overall vision for the enterprise; group boards together to achieve economies of scope; or add a board for the family office, investment company, impact investing foundation, or holding company.